kubenow/KubeNow/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for sending a Pull Request (PR)!
-Please follow this template to facilitate the review/merge process.
+Please use this template to facilitate the review/merge process.

 WARNING!!!
-Make sure to fullfill the review criteria before submitting:
+Make sure that the PR fullfills the review criteria before submitting:

 POSITIVES
 - Change has already been discussed and is known to committers (open an issue first otherwise)